Laurel Park (race track)

-Laurel Park, formerly Laurel Race Course, is an American thoroughbred racetrack located just outside Laurel, Maryland which opened in 1911.
-The track is 1 1/8 miles in circumference.
-Its name was changed to "Laurel Race Course" for several decades until returning to the "Laurel Park" designation in 1994.
+Laurel Park, formerly Laurel Race Course, is a thoroughbred racetrack in the eastern United States, located just outside Laurel, Maryland.
+Opened in 1911 and midway between Baltimore and Washington, D.C., the track is nine furlongs (1.125 mi) in circumference; its name was "Laurel Race Course" for several decades until returning to the "Laurel Park" designation in 1994.

-In April 2024 the Maryland General Assembly approved a bill that would consolidate thoroughbred racing in Maryland to Pimlico Race Course in Baltimore.
-Laurel Park is expected to host the 2026 Preakness Stakes, and then permanently close for racing once renovations at Pimlico have been completed.
+In April 2024, the Maryland General Assembly approved a bill to consolidate thoroughbred racing in Maryland to Pimlico Race Course in Baltimore.
+Laurel Park hosted the 2026 Preakness Stakes; it is to close for live racing once renovations at Pimlico are finished and be converted into a year-round training facility.